FAQs have been broken down by Newborn Sessions and General Information.

 When should my newborn session be scheduled?

-Newborn sessions are best scheduled between 5 and 21 days.
-I typically shoot for the 8 to 16 day range as I have had the most success in this time-frame.
-During this time period the babies feeding and sleep patterns have been established but they still easily curl up into those sleepy little bundles of goodness.
-At about the 3 week mark, many babies start to stretch out more and do not sleep as soundly.
+Newborn sessions are best scheduled before 3 weeks of age, with 5-14 days being ideal.
+At about the 3 week mark, most babies start to stretch out more and do not sleep as soundly.
 Little boys who are circumcised need at least 3 days to heal before their session.
 If your baby was premature, then this time frame can usually be pushed out.
 Please contact me to discuss further.

 If I have scheduled a newborn session, when should I let you know the baby has arrived?

-ASAP!
-Shoot me an email and let me know so we can get your precious little one on the books with in the first 21 days of life.
+ASAP (preferably within 48 hours of birth)!
+Shoot me an email and let me know so we can get your little one on the books with in the first few weeks of life.

 How long will my newborn session last?